lanseafood/lanssiesite/MIGRATION_SUMMARY.md

 - `QUICKSTART.md` - Quick start guide
 - `DEPLOYMENT.md` - Deployment instructions

-## ⚠️ Old Files

-The following Jekyll files are still present but not used:
+## ✅ Cleanup Complete

+All old Jekyll/Ruby files have been removed:
-- `_config.yml` - Jekyll config (can be deleted)
+- ✅ `_config.yml` - Deleted
-- `Gemfile` - Ruby dependencies (can be deleted)
+- ✅ `Gemfile` & `Gemfile.lock` - Deleted
-- `_includes/` - Jekyll includes (can be deleted)
+- ✅ `_includes/` - Deleted
-- `_posts/` - Jekyll posts (can be migrated if needed)
+- ✅ `_posts/` - Deleted
-- Old `index.html`, `about.md`, etc. (can be deleted)
+- ✅ Old `index.html`, `about.md`, etc. - Deleted

-You can safely delete these once you've verified everything works!
+- ✅ Old `css/`, `images/`, `assets/` directories - Deleted (moved to `public/`)

+The codebase is now clean and only contains Next.js files!

 ## 🎉 You're All Set!

 Your website is now modern, interactive, and ready to deploy.
-The mini-game adds a fun, unique touch to your personal website!
+The floating cube navigation adds a fun, unique touch to your personal website!